How We Are Being Affected by Air Pollution

 How is Air Pollution Measured?

-There is also the AIRNow report that shows a map that allows you to quickly determine whether or not air quality is unhealthy.
+There is also the AIRNow widget that allows you to quickly determine whether or not air quality is unhealthy.
 You can also get the latest air quality forecasts from the Air Quality Hotline.

 Effects of Indoor Air Pollution

 Indoor air pollution from contributes to a wide range of health problems, including asthma, heart disease, lung cancer, and respiratory diseases.